Fisher2107/mamba/README.md

 Also when --pynvml True was called we would call functions from the gpu_stats.py file in the main dir.
 This is what I used to keep track of scalability metrics used in Section Scalability.

 ## Usage Inference + checkpoints folder
 All trained models create checkpoints saved in the checkpoint folder.
-When running the mamba model we load the checkpoints into our mamba model, allowing it us to call the model on different datasets.
+When running the mamba model we load the checkpoints into our mamba model, allowing us to call the model on different datasets.

 ## Concorde and Transformer
 During my dissertation I also used the concorde and transformer model.
 Their respective repositories can be found here: